SohWaiHeng/engg1340project/readme.md

 ### 5. Program codes in multiple files
 	- We are going to split the whole code into multiple cpp, header and txt files.
-	- Since our game is based on a storyline, we plan to split different events that will happen in the story into blocks of functions.
-These story function blocks will be written in different cpp files and be arranged in the main functions sequentially.
 	- Some necessary functions like functions for the player to move around the map, functions for battling will also be written in different cpp files.
 	- Multiple functions of the same category of usage (eg: for walking on map) can be declared in the sanme header file.
 	- txt files are used to store data like maps, list of creatures etc.

 ## Rules in the battlefield:
-TheThe concept of our card game will be based on an old game named Card Wars Kingdom.
+The concept of our card game will be based on an old game named Card Wars Kingdom.
 Before the battle commences, the player has to construct a deck of creature from all the creatures he owned before the battle begins.
 The deck can be constructed or changed anytime in the menu page.
 The player has to come up with an effective strategy and choose the most suitable creatures for the battle in order to increase his/her chances of winning.

 a.
 Creatures: